-I have an Enchilada Stuffed Bell Pepper recipe on my blog, and my favorite Easy Homemade Enchilada Sauce, but I've been wanting to add a more classic, nostalgic enchilada recipe for a long time!
-Well, they're finally here, and they were absolutely worth the wait.
-These Easy Vegan Sweet Potato Black Bean Enchiladas are total comfort food!
+These easy vegan sweet potato black bean enchiladas are total comfort food!
 They're filled with the most delicious, satisfying mix, and every one of your favorite Mexican food flavors can be added on top.
-Think guac, salsa, and even vegan sour cream!
+Think guac, salsa, cilantro lime sauce and even vegan sour cream!
 This weeknight dinner can be made in one pan and it's a guaranteed hit with the whole family.

-- Sweet potato - I used one large sweet potato for this recipe!
+- Sweet potato - I used one large sweet potato for this recipe.
 You could also sub butternut squash for a really delicious option.

 - Red onion - I love the way savory and flavorful red onion pairs with the brightness in the sweet potatoes.

-- Jalapeno - This is optional for added spice!
-I used an entire stemmed and seeded jalapeno.
+- Jalapeño - This is optional for added spice!
+I used an entire stemmed and seeded jalapeño.
 You can omit this entirely or just use a little bit.

 - Olive oil - You only need a splash to lightly coat the veggies before roasting!